eventAttendanceMode: New Structured data Properties For Events

 If your events are online only or moved online Google is working on a way to show this information to people on Google Search too.

 For online only events please use the following properties:

 - Set the location to the VirtualLocation type.

 - Set the eventAttendanceMode property to OnlineEventAttendanceMode.

 For more information about VirtualLocation type, please refer to the developer documentation.

 A soon as your event status has changed and you change your website and Structured data markup, make sure you update Google with those changes.

 Google recommends us to make our sitemaps available automatically through our servers.
 This is the best way to automatically update Google about changes in our website’s markup.

-To test your structured data markup you can use the Google structured data testing tool or what works better for me is Google Chrome Extension Structured data testing tool that I wrote about.
+To test your structured data markup you can use the Google structured data testing tool.
+What works better for me is Google Chrome Extension Structured data testing tool.